Remora-FilecoinHackathon/frontend/README.md

-# CollectifDAO Frontend Template
+# Remora Frontend

-[CollectifDAO](https://collectif.finance/) Frontend Template is a project template for developing Filecoin dapp frontend on Filecoin and connect it to FEVM smart contracts.
-It includes Next.js, SWR, ethers, CollectifDAO UI components and styled-components.
+[Remora]Frontend Template is a project template for developing Filecoin dapp frontend on Filecoin and connect it to FEVM smart contracts.
+It includes Next.js, SWR, ethers, Remora UI components and styled-components.
 This template aims to help developers quickly get started on their dapp with minimal setup.

 The template is based on [Lido Frontend template](https://github.com/lidofinance/lido-frontend-template) and has been adapted for Filecoin FEVM, supports both Wallaby and Hyperspace testnets